Mini Dental Implants in Buffalo, NY

-Todd Shatkin DDS is a leading cosmetic dentist specializing in Mini Dental Implants in Buffalo, NY.
+Todd Shatkin DDS is a leading cosmetic dentist specializing in Mini Dental Implants for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.
 If you or someone you love is looking for a solution to missing or damaged teeth, contact the Aesthetic Associates Centre today for a free consultation.

 Losing your natural teeth can be very traumatic and can greatly affect your self-confidence, self-esteem, nutrition, and overall quality of a life.
 For many, the traditional options for replacing a full set of teeth have been dentures or implants.
 Both options come with advantages and disadvantages, but a new technique, mini dental implants, combines the benefits of both and offers a great alternative to teeth replacement.

 Free Dental Care Guide

 Sign up to receive Todd Shatkin's free dental care guide via email.
 Simply fill out the form, and we'll send you the free guide instantly!